 The most recent nonfatal shooting happened Friday night in the Rogers Park neighborhood.
 A 13-year-old boy got into an altercation about 6 p.m. in the 7100 block of North Ridge and was shot in his back, police said.
 He was taken to Saint Francis Hospital in critical condition.

 About 5:15 p.m. in the Park Manor neighborhood, a 28-year-old man was shot in the back by someone shooting from a dark-colored vehicle in the first block of East 70th Street, police said.
 He was taken to Christ Medical Center, where he was stabilized.

-Six men were killed and at least 37 other people were wounded in shootings across Chicago between Friday evening and Monday morning.
+Last weekend, five people were killed and at least 30 others were wounded in shootings across Chicago.